LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ResetPasswordByPhoneOTP-put-">Phone Reset Password by OTP (PUT)</h4>
- This API is used to reset the password [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-reset-password-by-otp)
+ This API is used to reset the password

 ```java